fonic/wcdatool/README.md

    ```
    **NOTE:** these scripts are provided for convenience, they are not part of *Open Watcom v2* itself

-4. Copy your application/game executables to `wcdatool/Executables`, e.g. for *Mortal Kombat*:
+4. Copy the executables to be disassembled to `wcdatool/Executables`, e.g. for *Mortal Kombat*:
    ```
    # cp <source-dir>/MK1.EXE wcdatool/Executables
    # cp <source-dir>/MK2.EXE wcdatool/Executables